Reset all filters Switch to grid view

 Read more

 The American and British novelists discuss their latest work.
 Téa Obreht won the Orange Prize in 2011 for The Tiger’s Wife.
 Her new novel The Morningside follows Silvia and her mother, expelled from their ancestral home, to a crumbling luxury tower in a dystopian future.
 Silvia knows nothing about why she and her mother came to be here, but an aunt offers glimpses of her demolished homeland.
 Sarah Perry’s Enlightenment is a story of love and astronomy told over the course of 20 years through the lives of two improbable best friends, torn between their commitment to religion and their desire for more.
 They develop an obsession with the 19th-century female astronomer said to haunt a nearby manor.
 Could astronomy offer as much wonder as divine or earthly love?
 Perry’s previous novels include The Essex Serpent, which was adapted into an Apple TV series starring Tom Hiddleston and Claire Danes.
-Obreht and Perry talk to critic, academic and broadcaster Shahidha Bari.
+Obreht and Perry talk to publisher and writer John Mitchinson.

 PerformanceClare Hammond